kelbri10/Weather-Dashboard/README.md

 ## To Do
 * Add dates for each weather forecast in MM/DD/YYYY format
 * Limit forecast to 7 days instead of 8 days
-    ** Experiment with formatting for improved UX
+    * Experiment with formatting for improved UX with additional CSS formatting
+* Allow user to click enter to submit city